top of page

 He opened his eyes with all his might to make sure that masculine blondes voice was mine.

-I laid down next to him in the hospital bed and as we held each others hands as I regaled my story of being the pure chaos that I am, but that I had made it to be with him.
+I laid down next to him in the hospital bed and we held each others hands as I regaled my story of being the pure chaos that I am, but that I had done it to be with him.

 He knew, and loved that I am the hot mess I am, and literally embraced it as opposed to despise it.